swihart/mvpd/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# mvpd
+# mvpd: An R Package for Multivariate Product Distributions

+-   `[dpr]mvss`: mutivariate subgaussian stable distributions

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mvpd is to …
+The goal of `mvpd` is to use product distribution theory to allow the numerical calculations of specific scale mixtures of the multivariate normal distribution.
+The multivariate subgaussian stable distribution is the product of the square root of a positive stable distribution and the multivariate normal distribution (see Nolan (2013)).

 ## Installation